 David Whysall

 I spent a couple of years working within the UK supply chain for a major contractor before joining Turner & Townsend as a graduate in 2004.
-The majority of my time has been spent within the infrastructure sector.
+The majority of my time has been spent within the infrastructure sector where I was Managing Director between 2018 and 2023, prior to my transition into natural resources.

 I’m passionate about playing my part in driving industry improvement and currently act as co-chair of Constructing Excellence.
-Before this, I sat on the RICS Infrastructure steering group and chaired G4C.
-I have been involved in a number of industry improvement initiatives including DfT TIES, the IPA Routemap, Project 13, and some of the CLC’s work, as well as leading studies into major programme performance.
+Before this, I sat on the RICS Infrastructure steering group and chaired G4C (Generation for Change).
+I have led studies into major programme performance and have been involved in a number of industry improvement initiatives.
+These include: the Department for Transport, the Transport Infrastructure Efficiencies Strategy, the Infrastructure Projects Authority Routemap, Project 13, Confederation British Industry major programmes report, and some of the Construction Leadership Council’s work.

 Q. Which project are you most proud of being involved in at Turner & Townsend?

 A. Heathrow Terminal 5.
 To this day I still see it as the most successful delivery model used for a major programme.
 It put collaboration at the heart of its strategy and stretched talent such that the outcome delivered was amazing.
-It’s left an amazing legacy for our industry and in the asset that was created.
-It’s the project I am still proudest to tell my children about.
+It has left an incredible legacy for our industry, as well as in the asset that was created.
+It’s the project I still point out to my children!

 Q. How do you contribute to Turner & Townsend making a difference?